 Healthy Families of Clackamas County (Clackamas County Children’s Commission) is a child abuse prevention program that provides direct family support to high risk parents with children ages 0-3.
 Diapers received by PDX Diaper Bank are distributed to clients within Clackamas County Children’s Commission’s three (3) programs: Head Start, Early Head Start, & Health Families.
 DIAPER REQUESTS WELCOME FOR FAMILIES RESIDING IN CLACKAMAS COUNTY: You can contact Baby Link at 971-400-7832 (or by email at email@example.com) to request diapering supplies.

 NARA Northwest (Native American Rehabilitation Assoc.
 NW) is a nonprofit organization with the mission “to provide education, physical & mental health services & substance abuse treatment that is culturally appropriate to American Indians, Alaska Natives & other vulnerable populations.”
-DIAPER REQUESTS WELCOME; please call in advance for size availability: (503) 936-5989
+DIAPER REQUESTS WELCOME (Child and Family Services: 620 NE 2nd St., Gresham); Please call in advance for size availability: (503) 936-5989

 Job Corps is a no-cost education and vocational training program administered by the U.S. Department of Labor that helps young people ages 16 through 24 improve the quality of their lives through vocational and academic training.

 Helensview Middle and High School is part of the Multnomah Education Service District and provides an engaging and supportive environment to help students with needs that have not been met in other educational settings.
 MESD serves the school districts of Multnomah County.
 Helensview annually enrolls between 250-270 youth ages 12 through 21 and currently serves the following districts: David Douglas, North Clackamas, Parkrose, and Portland Public.